opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/identity_auth_scope_v3.md

   only used as a unique identifier so an actual token isn't used as the ID.

 -> This data source requires `token` in order to get authentication information.
-You need to specify `OS_TOKEN` env variable or set it in terraform config.
+You need to set `OS_TOKEN` env variable or fill it in terraform config.

 ## Attributes Reference